 We recreate this breakfast often at home, but somehow, it’s just not the same without the Arenal Volcano looming in the background.

 My First International Trip

-I was coming up on my 25th birthday.
-Hitting the quarter century mark seemed like the perfect excuse to justify packing my backpack and exploring a new country.
-This was actually to be my first time traveling outside of the United States, and I was a mixture of nervousness and excitement.
-(I’m the type who gets the ‘pre-trip jitters’ anywhere I go, even if it’s back home to Nebraska.)
+This was my first time traveling outside of the United States, and I was a mixture of nervousness and excitement.
+I’m the type who gets the ‘pre-trip jitters’ anywhere I go, even if it’s back home to Nebraska.
 Alex had insisted I get my passport a few months prior, ‘just in case’ an international trip popped up in the near future.
 Coincidence?

 Arrival in San José

 As I mentioned earlier, we flew in on Spirit, and by some miracle managed to land in San José right on schedule.
 When we thought we were going to miss our connection, I had called the shuttle service to see how hard it would be to reschedule our rides.
 Then, when we ended up arriving in San José on time, I called again and asked if we could keep our original reservations.
 The shuttle staff was friendly and helpful throughout the process.
 A man at the airport had let us use his phone for the call when we landed, but then asked for payment afterwards.
 Looking back, we should have seen this coming.
 Alex gave him some change from his pocket and we moved along to catch our shuttle.